mimiyin/Choreographic-Interventions/README.md

    - 23 videos that starte with Forsythe-Lines
 - Read chapters 7 (Functions), 6 (Loops), 9 (Arrays), 23-4 (ArrayLists) of Learning Processing
 - [Watch videos](http://learningprocessing.com/videos/) for chapters 7, 6, 9

-- Videos from Nature of Code on ArrayLists: [Introduction](https://vimeo.com/channels/natureofcode/60027379) | [Deleting from ArrayLists](https://vimeo.com/channels/natureofcode/60027381),
+## Week 3 Pathways: Drawing on air.
+- Improv: Drawing on the floor.
+- Improv: Define a path in 3D in 5 ways.
+- Tech: More Kinect and Skeletons
+- Code: XYZ space.
+Booleans and Conditionals.
+Functions.
+Loops/Arrays.
+Libraries.

-## Week 3 Shape: Playing with shadows.
+## Week 4 Shape: Playing with shadows.
 How does changing the way the body is represented, change the quality of movement?
 - Geography of the body.
 - Improv: Ways to get to know your body.